-Manuel Couto returned to Buenos Aires, captivated by a spirit-disrupting obsession.
-He had remained for five years in the dungeons of the Holy Office in Lima.
+Manuel Couto returned to Buenos Aires, captivated by a soul-disrupting obsession.
+He had spent five years in the dungeons of the Holy Office in Lima.
 Those were five terrible years, during which his reason, in itself prone to fantasy, became slowly lost.
 Accused by a mestiza and a negro, his servants, he had been sent to those cruel jails.
-The servants were secret lovers, and since the image-maker had begun to woo the girl, they decided to get rid of him by calling him a heretic.
+The servants were secret lovers, and when the image-maker began to chase after the girl, they decided to get rid of him by accusing him of heresy.
 The Portuguese was defenceless.
-It was true that, in order to finish the sculpture of Our Lady of the Conception, he had sat on the carving and that, in response to the hypocritical reproaches of the mestiza, he had told her not to worry, that she was a loose woman like herself.
-Hitting the wood, he added: “This is nothing but a piece of lumber.”
-It was also true that on another occasion, while sick, he blasphemed the Virgin, for she would not soothe his pains.
+It was true that, in order to finish the sculpture of Our Lady of the Conception, he had sat on the carving and that, in response to the mestiza’s hypocritical reproaches, he had told her not to make a fuss, because that was a loose woman like herself.
+Knocking the wood, he added: “This is nothing but a piece of lumber.”
+It was also true that on another occasion, while sick, he blasphemed the Virgin, for she would not ease his pain.
 True and most true, unfortunately.
-The judges and Church officials in Buenos Aires refused to listen to him when he pleaded not guilty and swore his status as an old Christian.
+The judges and Church officials in Buenos Aires refused to listen to him, when he pleaded innocence and swore his status as a lifelong Christian.
 The sole circumstance of being Portuguese, born in San Miguel de Barreros, near Oporto, fostered the suspicion of his Judaism.
-His good friendship with Governor Don José Martínez de Salazar, whom in 1671 had trusted him with making the Holy Christ donated to the Cathedral in Buenos Aires, was of no avail.
+His good friendship with Governor Don José Martínez de Salazar, who in 1671 had trusted him with making the Holy Christ he donated to the Cathedral in Buenos Aires, was of no avail.
 His property was confiscated and he was sent to Perú, like a bundle.
-There he was questioned many times and finally subjected to torture, on the rack.
-Naturally, he confessed whatever they wished and he was taken to the streets, set astride on a donkey, wearing the yellow sanbenito and holding a green candle with his right hand.
+There he was repeatedly questioned and finally subjected to torture, on the rack.
+Naturally, he confessed whatever they wanted and he was paraded through the streets, set astride on a donkey, wearing the yellow sanbenito and holding a green candle in his right hand.
 The tormentor gave him two hundred lashes.
-Then, he was sentenced to another four years of prison in Valdivia, but since he had spent many years in the City of the Kings, he managed to avoid that confinement and return to the River Plate.
+Then, he was sentenced to another four years in the Valdivia prison, but since he had spent many in the City of the Kings, he managed to avoid this confinement and return to the River Plate.

 The strange thing was that he held no desire for revenge against his accusers.
 Incidentally, they had disappeared.
 He was led by another concern which inflamed his mad gaze.

 He is now at his workshop, surrounded by images.
-He goes from one to another, regarding them, placing his trembling fingers over their faces.
-Yesterday he presented before the authorities the statue of Saint Michael he had been commissioned for the Fort, and for which he was paid one hundred pesos.
+He regards one after the other, studying them, touching their faces with his trembling fingers.
+Yesterday he presented the authorities with the statue of Saint Michael he had been commissioned for the Fort, and for which he was paid one hundred pesos.
 Two other finished sculptures, with their polychromy and their linen and velvet clothes, raise their imploring arms by the window.
 They are two apostles.
-Placed on a chest, there are saints’ heads, bearded, tragic, their cheeks traversed by tears and wrinkles.
-On another one, there is a sketched calvary.
-Stacked in one corner are trunks of cedar, of orange tree, of carob, of lapacho, of urunday, to be used for future works.
+Some saints’ heads are placed on a chest, bearded, tragic, their cheeks traversed by tears and wrinkles.
+Another one contains a sketched calvary.
+Stacked in one corner, there are trunks of cedar, of orange tree, of carob, of lapacho, of urunday, to be used for future works.

 He is a pitiful view, so emaciated is he.
-He has brought from Lima the habit of talking to himself, in a low voice, due to his long solitude.
-He has also brought a very white, young woman, who serves him as a model, cooks and cleans the room.
-She is the only one who comes into the workshop.
+He has brought from Lima the habit of talking to himself, in a low voice, due to his extended solitude.
+He has also brought a young woman, very fair-skinned, who poses as a model, cooks and cleans his room.
+No one but she comes into the workshop.
 Every once in a while, she announces some Porteño lord coming for a commission.

 Miguel Couto’s obsession was born in his cell in Lima.
 For a lustrum, the sorrowful image-maker saw no living being other than the brothers of the Holy Office.
 They would come at absurd hours, stern, ruffed; the Dominicans, in black and white; preceded by a clattering of locks.
 They would ask him this and that and write it down carefully.
 Then, they began questioning.
 They weighed his declarations with zealous scales.
-They resorted to a thousand wiles to tear from him a Hebrew word, a Greek phrase.
+They resorted to myriad wiles to tear from him a Hebrew word, a Greek phrase.
 As if he knew anything besides Portuguese and a broken Spanish!
-And they would talk to him about the soul, becoming entangled in theological brambles: whether the soul had been infused by a breath of God; whether the soul is immortal, and so when we become a miserable corpse it comes back to the divine womb; whether it remains floating around, invisible, or travels to the absolute dwellings to be punished and rewarded; whether the soul does, or does not… The soul!
+And they would talk to him about the soul, becoming entangled in theological brambles: whether the soul has been infused in us by a breath of God; whether the soul is immortal, and so when we turn into a miserable corpse it returns to the divine womb; whether it remains floating around, invisible, or travels to the absolute dwellings to be punished and rewarded; whether the soul does, or does not… The soul!
 The Portuguese sometimes believed, in his delirium, that his soul would slip from his lips.
-Thereupon he would seal them and clasp his hands together in anguished prayer.
-Or perhaps, in the middle of the darkest night, trembling on the hard ground, he would feel a slight flutter around him, like butterflies, like silent insects.
+He would then seal them, clasping his hands together in anguished prayer.
+Or perhaps, in the darkest of night, trembling on the hard ground, he would feel a slight flutter around him, like butterflies, like silent insects.
 Souls!
-The cell became full of intangible souls until dawn peeped through the bars.
+The cell became thronged with intangible souls until dawn peeped through the bars.

-He is to carve a new sculpture, but it will not be a Christ, nor a Saint John the Baptist, nor a Magdalen, nor a Sorrowful Mother.
-He shall keep this image for himself.
-If someone saw it, he would have to return to Lima, to torture, so he will hide it like a miser.
-Perhaps this work, unlike the rest, has a soul, one soul, his soul.
+He is carving a new sculpture, but this will be neither a Christ nor a Saint John the Baptist, nor a Magdalen, nor a Sorrowful Mother.
+This image will be for himself.
+If anyone saw it, he would be forced back to Lima, to torture, so he shall hide it like a miser.
+Perhaps this work, unlike the rest, might have a soul, one soul, his soul.
 Afterwards, the image-maker can die.

 With the sharp knife, he takes to carving the soft wood.
 Nearby, squatting, Rosario embroiders.
-The artist needs her not yet.
+The artist does not need her yet.
 She does not even know what will come out of inspiration.
-She believes the trunk, almost as white as her flesh, will be transformed into a Sorrowful Mother, a Mother of Peace… And he, with sparkling eyes, confidently drives the blade in.
+She supposes the trunk, almost as white as her flesh, will be transformed into a Sorrowful Mother, a Mother of Peace… And he, with sparkling eyes, confidently drives the blade in.

-After an hour, when she comes in after preparing the mate, Rosario notices that the sculpture has the shape of a standing woman, its arms hanging loosely by her body.
-Manuel Couto quickly sips twice through the bombilla and orders:
+An hour later, when she comes in with the mate, Rosario notes that the sculpture has the shape of a standing woman, with arms hanging loose by the body.
+Manuel Couto takes two quick sips through the bombilla and orders:

 The Peruvian blushes.
 The master has never required such a thing.
-All of it was nothing but sitting among the waves of attires with geometric pleats, with a statue simulating the Infant Jesus on her knees; or letting her hair down and half-closing her eyelids, in the attitude of Mary Magdalen.
+All she had done was sit among waves of geometrically pleated attires, holding a statue that simulated the Infant Jesus on her knees; or let her hair down and half-close her eyelids, in the attitude of Mary Magdalen.
 But this!
 She blushes and hesitates.

-Couto plunges the knife into the wood and repeats, in a tone which admits no reply:
+Couto plunges the knife into the wood and repeats, in a tone that admits no reply:

 Rosario obeys with a sigh and the presence of her skin, so smooth, traversed by light-blue veins, makes the holy Apostles’ heads gloomier, as if those painted eyelids could not resist the light emanating from her torso.